 A Child Protection Policy should be clear and to the point.
 It should consist of a series of brief statements about how your group or project aims to protect children from harm and promote their welfare.
 The policy needs to be accessible to staff/volunteers and children, young people and parents/carers.
 It is good practice to make this available on public notice boards in your setting.

 To help organisations develop their own safeguarding policy Young Lives Bradford has created a safeguarding policy template with instructions on how to complete each section.
 This policy has been endorsed by Bradford Safeguarding Children Board and can be adapted for use in agencies:

 Your safeguarding policy should be read alongside your other policies and procedures for your organisation.
 It is good practice to review policies and procedures on an annual basis to incorporate any changes to legislation and guidance where appropriate.

 Safeguarding Audit Tool

-Young Lives Bradford is encouraging all VCS organisations to use this tool for self-improvement and revision of their safeguarding arrangements.
-This tool can be used to demonstrate your organisation complies with current safeguarding requirements.
+Young Lives Bradford is encouraging all VCS organisations to use this tool as a check list for self-improvement and revision of their own safeguarding arrangements.